adobe/aem-component-generator/README.md

 - `options.css`: whether to create an empty CSS lib for the component (shared with JS lib)
 - `options.csstxt`: whether to create the css.txt mapping file within the clientlib.
 Set to `false` when this file is not needed within your clientlib
 - `options.html`: whether to create a default HTML file for the component
+- `options.html-content`: generate dialog fields in the html file
 - `options.slingmodel`: whether to create a sling model for the component
     - Class name is derived from converting "name" prop above to camel case (e.g. "google-maps" -> `GoogleMaps`/`GoogleMapsImpl`)
     - Fields are derived from dialog properties (see below)